AlexaCai/chat-app/README.md

 ## Technical aspects (overview)

-Chat app has been built with React Native.
+Chat app is built with React Native.
 The application Expo Go and Android Studio have been used as tools for its development.

-The chat interface and functionalities have been created using the Gifted Chat library.
+The chat interface and functionalities have been created using the *[Gifted Chat library](https://github.com/FaridSafi/react-native-gifted-chat)*.

 All chat messages are stored in a Google Firestore Database and locally.
-Images and audios sent on Chat app are also stored in a storage space created on Firebase and the app authenticates users anonymously via Google Firebase authentication.
+Images and audios sent on Chat app are also stored in a storage space created on Firebase, and the app authenticates users anonymously via Firebase authentication.

 The specific technologies and tools used in this project are the following: